DonaldKellett/sass-extensions/README.md

 To view the entire list of functions that are natively available in Sass, please refer to [this link](http://sass-lang.com/documentation/Sass/Script/Functions.html).

+### Compass Helper Functions (Reference Link)

+Additionally, [Compass](http://compass-style.org), which is quite frequently used as a Sass extension, also comes with a bunch of [handy helper functions](http://compass-style.org/reference/compass/helpers/) so I won't be implementing them here.

 ### RGB Functions

 There are currently no RGB functions in this repo.